Boeing closing Puget Sound operations and next steps for Spirit

 Aboulafia says Spirit has been on a timeline of late May or June to restart production of the 737 MAX with major hurdles being cleared each week.

-KSN asked Spirit about the Boeing pause in production for a now indefinite time.
+KSN News asked Spirit about the Boeing pause in production for a now indefinite time.

 Along with the 737 MAX, Spirit has workers on the 787 and other Boeing lines of production.